 - monitor and update medical charts and patients’ symptoms

 Most ADN and BSN nurses are employed in hospital settings.
-As long as a nurse’s degree level will influence your specialty or earnings, it can also influence your employment in different locations and health care settings.
+As long as a nurse’s degree level will influence your specialty or earnings, it can also influence your employment in different locations and healthcare settings.

 Why do Hospitals require BSN-trained Nurses?
 According to AACN, hospitals and other medical facilities are following the IOM guidelines.
 These guidelines advocate and validate the need for the ”BSN-in-10” legislation, which is nurses to have their BSN by 2020, or face job termination.
 Their argument is based on the importance of nursing’s future and healthcare’s importance, which hinges on highly trained nurses.

 Can BSN nurses teach or have administrative roles?

 BSN nurses usually get a greater variety of duties than ADN nurses, and they tend to have more jobs to choose from.
 Nurses with a BSN degree can aspire to administrative and leadership positions or various nursing specialties like nurse education, nurse research, or public health nurse, case nurse managers to name a few.

-Why Should you Earn a BSN?
+Why Should You Earn a BSN?
 It May Be a Requirement in 2020

-While every degree matters, higher education open more doors.
+While every degree matters, higher education opens more doors.
 Your nursing career depends on your personal choices and professional desires.
 Keep in mind that holding the BSN degree won’t be just an option for long.
 If you find yourself choosing one program over the other, you should consider your future and what will benefit you in the long run.

 It will be a requirement by 2020 anyway.
-Because health care facilities already consider a BSN degree as the new entry-level degree, nurses are advised and required by some employers to pursue a BSN degree.
+Because healthcare facilities already consider a BSN degree as the new entry-level degree, nurses are advised and required by some employers to pursue a BSN degree.

-If you are already a registered nurse and would like to advance your nursing career, consider enrolling in an RN to BSN Bridge program at Nightingale College, which will broaden your nursing knowledge and skills plus advance your career opportunities.
+If you are already a registered nurse and would like to advance your nursing career, consider enrolling in an RN to BSN Bridge Program at Nightingale College, which will broaden your nursing knowledge and skills plus advance your career opportunities.

 Read the complete guide about the Bachelor of Science in Nursing here.